davidfit-cisco/BAT_RAT/README.md

 with password: `London2012`.
 I have set up `cd ~/Documents/BAT_RAT` in `~/.profile` to automatically navigate to the folder of the RAT app.

-## Installing Python Packages
-### On the Development Machine

-If you install a new python package on the development machine make sure you first are using (venv) by running `source venv/Scripts/activate` and then running `pip install [packagename]`.
-If you need to create a text file with a list of the required python packages then run `pip freeze > requirements.txt` (this text file tells you which packages need installing for the app to work).
+## Copying code to remote server
+To copy and paste all code from the current directory of the development machine to the remote server run the script `./deploy.sh`.
+**Note:** This intentionally does not copy the `venv` folder or the 'requirements.txt' since these are different on Windows and Unix based systems.

 ### On the Remote Server
-To install packages on the remote server you must use a proxy; `proxy.esl.cisco.com` should work.
-Run `pip install [packagename] --proxy proxy.esl.cisco.com` on the remote server to install a specific package or `pip install -r requirements.txt --proxy proxy.esl.cisco.com` to install all the required python packages.

-## Copying code to remote server
-To copy and paste all code to the remote server run the script `./deploy.sh`. **Note:** This intentionally does not copy the `venv` folder since this is different on Windows and Unix based systems.
+To reinstall all the python packages (`venv`) on the server simply run `./scripts/reinstall_venv.sh` from the BAT_RAT directory (`/home/rattool/Documents/BAT_RAT`)

 ## Reinstall venv on the server
 If you ever need to reinstall the virtual environment (venv) on the server run: